 I have worked in a hospice, a residential home for young people experiencing homelessness, an academy school and in private practice.

-I have special interests in working with bereavement and loss, anxiety and low self-esteem.
+I have special interests in working with anxiety, bereavement and loss, trauma and traumatic bereavement..

 Professional body membership